korpling/graphANNIS/docs/src/embed-rust.md

 salt:/tutorial/doc1#t6 salt:/tutorial/doc1#t7
 Number of nodes in subgraph: 4
 ```
-The result object of the `subgraph(...)` function is the type `Graph`, which provides basic graph access functions (see the JavaDoc for details).
+The result object of the `subgraph(...)` function is the type `Graph`, which provides basic graph access functions (see the API documentation for details).

 **Note:** The `subgraph(...)` function takes a single corpus name as argument instead of a list, so you need to know to which corpus a matched node belongs to.